Nutrition and Healthy Eating

 in partnership with Screaming Goat Media and Wise About Food.

-This film looks at small changes you can make to the ways in which you cook your food to bring more variety and excitement to the food you eat, and live a healthier lifestyle.
+This film looks at small changes you can make to the ways in which you cook your food to be more nutritious and bring more variety and excitement to the food you eat, and live a healthier lifestyle.

 The tips and advice contained in this film are about reducing the amount of salt, fat and sugar we apply to all the different types of food we eat as well as new foods we like to try.
 This can help prevent you from developing a range of long term conditions like Coronary Heart Disease, Stroke, Obesity and Diabetes.